 Ghost variables and statements are like C variables and statements, but visible only in the specifications.
 They are introduced by the ghost keyword at the beginning of the annotation (i.e. /@ ghost ... / or //@ ghost ... for one-line ghost code, as mentioned in section 1.2).
 The grammar is given in Figure 2.28, in which only the first form of annotation is used.
-In this figure, the C- non-terminals refer to the corresponding grammar rules of the ISO standard, without any ACSL extension.
-Any non-terminal of the form ghost-non-term for which no definition is given in the figure represents the corresponding C-non-term entry, in which any entry is substituted by ghost-entry.
+In this figure, the C- non-terminals refer to the corresponding grammar rules of the ISO standard.
+The definition of some of them is extended in order to accept ACSL entensions.
+Such extensions are sometimes only available in ghost code (e.g. use of logic types), or only in the C code (e.g. you can't use /@ ghost when already in ghost code).
+This is mentioned in the definition as well.